-The Adviser, Fidelity Distributors Company LLC (FDC), and/or their affiliates may pay intermediaries, which may include banks, broker-dealers, retirement plan sponsors, administrators, or service-providers (who may be affiliated with the Adviser or FDC), for the sale of fund shares and related services.
+The fund, the Adviser, Fidelity Distributors Company LLC (FDC), and/or their affiliates may pay intermediaries, which may include banks, broker-dealers, retirement plan sponsors, administrators, or service-providers (who may be affiliated with the Adviser or FDC), for the sale of fund shares and related services.
 These payments may create a conflict of interest by influencing your intermediary and your investment professional to recommend the fund over another investment.
-Currently, the Board of Trustees of the fund has not authorized such payments for shares of the fund.
 Ask your investment professional or visit your intermediary's web site for more information.